Anger Management and Counseling in Fort Worth

 Anger seems to be something we all struggle with.
 Counseling will help uncover roots as well as carefully navigate the things, people, and/or experiences that often trigger us.
 Usually bitterness, resentment, and frustration tag along.
 Cowtown will help you experience change in these things.
-We provide Christian counseling and therapy in Fort Worth for Individuals, marriages, and families who struggle with anger.
+We provide anger management and Christian counseling in Fort Worth for Individuals, marriages, and families who struggle with anger.

 Individual counseling for anger might work through issues of bitterness and resentment towards a friend, workplace employer or employee, and family of origin.
 We also might help you with anger towards God and the Church.